codeclarity/server-side-boilerplate/readme.md

 # Server-side Boilerplate (for HTML5 Boilerplate)

+__This repository is now defunct and has not been updated in 6 years__

 A complete server-side starting point for your HTML and Web Projects.
 Currently aimed at the Apache Server and uses techniques in the header of each HTML file, also including a complete htaccess file and robots.txt.